ChriD/ioBroker.artnetdmx/README.md

 ### **WORK IN PROGRESS**

 -   validate ID when saving in ADMIN
--   info in admin if adapter is not started yet
 -   multilanguage (english & german)
 -   backup devices via file